cerebralsilage/SpotifyPlayStation/README.md

 # ShopifyPlayStation

-This was a codeacademy project called jammming.
+This was a CodeAcademy project called jammming.
 I had to build a react app that connects to Spotify's API and allows a user to create a playlist.
 I also changed a few things; such as: changing the name, changing the design to be my own site, and privatizing my Spotify client id with nodenv.

-The site is not currently deployed as it runs on the npm surge server.
-If you would like to run it yourself you will need to copy the repository and follow the directions listed below.
+The site is not currently deployed as it runs on my node server.
+If you would like to run it yourself you will need to copy the repository, paste it in a directory on your computer, and follow the directions listed below.

 ## Product Features